ABC Automotive (UK) Ltd. – Financial Services Reports

-Using the “demo” database, which I described in Part 1 of this set of blog entries, I have created a number of sample reports using Power BI Desktop for various areas of the Financial Services Division of a fictitious company, ABC Automotive Ltd.
+Using the Microsoft Access “demo” database, described here, I have created Microsoft Power BI reports for various areas of the Financial Services Division of a fictitious company, ABC Automotive (UK) Ltd.

-The “demo” database, together with other data, were imported into Power BI Desktop and, where necessary, were transformed using the ETL, or transformation, functions that are embedded in the desktop / online Power BI software (Power Query / “M” language / “DAX” language ).
+The database, together with other data, were imported into Microsoft Power BI and, where necessary, were transformed using the ETL, or transformation, functions that are embedded in the desktop / online software (Power Query / “M” language / “DAX” language ).

-Image 1: Asset report containing a number of different visualisations of data related to the asset being financed.
-It is possible, in this report, as well as in the others, to filter the finance agreement data using Geographical, Asset and Finance Product criteria.
+Image 2: Asset report containing a number of different visualisations of data related to the asset that may or may not be financed.
+It is possible, in this report, as well as in the others, to filter all data using Geographical, Asset and Finance criteria.

 The pie and donut charts offer the ability to drill down through the data e.g. from Make to Model to Fuel Type.
-The matrix visualisation displays the data that is held in the “demo” database that I have created.
+The matrix visualisation is an interesting way of visualising the selected data.

-Image 3: Customer report containing a number of different visualisations of data related to the customer.
-Of particular interest is the Treemap visualisation showing the link between the agreement data and external Experian Mosaic customer demographics data.
+Image 4: Customer report containing a number of different visualisations of data related to the customer.
+Of particular interest is the “Treemap” visualisation showing the link between the agreement data and external Experian Mosaic customer demographics data.

 If a user selects the “Fuel Type” of “Diesel” and selects a percentage change figure it would be possible to see what the reduction in residual values would be in the latest “anti-diesel” climate here in the UK.